 - each person or entity known by us to beneficially own more than 5% of our common stock;

-- · each of the named executive officers;
+- each of the named executive officers;

-- · each of our directors;
+- each of our directors:

 - · all directors and executive officers as a group; and

 - · each selling stockholder.

 Beneficial ownership of a security is determined in accordance with the rules and regulations of the SEC.
 Under these rules, a person is deemed to beneficially own a share of our common stock if that person has or shares voting power or investment power with respect to that share, or has the right to acquire beneficial ownership of that share within 60 days, including through the exercise of any option or other right or the conversion or any other security.
 Shares issuable under stock options are deemed outstanding for computing the percentage of the person holding options but are not outstanding for computing the percentage of any other person.
-The percentage of beneficial ownership before the offering shown in the following table is based upon 42,509,107 shares of capital stock outstanding as of June 30, 2004.
-The percentage of beneficial ownership after the offering gives effect to (1) our proposed repurchase, simultaneous with this offering, of 977,517 shares of our common stock from Anthony E. Bakker and (2) the option exercises described in footnote (4).
+The percentage of beneficial ownership shown in the following table is based upon 42,509,107 shares of capital stock outstanding as of June 30, 2004.